omnificentsystems/14525-site/content/routing/policy/_index.md

 AS14525 will export towards non-customer peers only routes that are originated in AS14525 or imported from customer peers.

-Omnificent Systems maintains an `as-set` object `AS-AS14525` in the RADb database that includes all such prefixes, and may be used by neighboring networks to create and maintain the appropriate ingress session filters.

-Peers wishing to set a sensible maximum-prefixes limit on sessions with AS14525 should refer to the 'IPv4 Prefixes' and 'IPv6 Prefixes' field in our record on PeeringDB.
+Peers wishing to set a sensible maximum-prefixes limit on sessions with AS14525 should refer to the 'IPv4 Prefixes' and 'IPv6 Prefixes' field in our record on [PeeringDB](https://as14525.peeringdb.com).

 AS14525 will make every attempt to maintain consistent announcements of prefixes towards peers.
 However, advertisement of prefixes learned from customers may be suppressed at certain peering locations, or towards specific neighbor ASNs, as the result of traffic engineering communities received from customers, as described below.